jh3nd3rs0n/jargyle/README.md

 -   `socks5.allowedSocks5RequestCriteria`
 -   `socks5.blockedSocks5RequestCriteria`

-You can specify a SOCKS5 request or requests in any of the aforementioned settings as a `<socks5RequestCriterion/>` XML element in the configuration file.
+You can specify a SOCKS5 request or requests in any of the aforementioned settings as a sequence of `<socks5RequestCriterion/>` XML elements in the configuration file.

 Partial configuration file example: